 If you’re looking for a resource to help understand the steps to literacy and begin or enhance literacy instruction for your child with combined vision and hearing loss, complex needs, or other complex learning challenges, keep reading!

 Steps to Literacy, created by the National Center on Deafblindness, is an interactive document filled with links to dozens of resources.
 It begins with a literacy skills checklist to help understand where your child is in the literacy process—and all of our children are somewhere in this literacy process.
 Literacy is rooted in the experiences and concept development that begins early in life.
-The document provides a list of skills for each stage of literacy—building a foundation, early emergent literacy, emergent literacy, expanding literacy—along with resources for reading and writing strategies.
+The document provides a list of skills for each stage of literacy—building a foundation, early emergent literacy, emergent literacy, and expanding literacy—along with resources for reading and writing strategies.
 Additionally, there are links to resources for comprehension, vocabulary, and fluency.

 Yes!
 Take me to Steps to Literacy.